I have been spending a lot of time lately staring at agent logs.

 inner_B -->|result_B| SYNTH

 The recursive structure corresponds to the recursive decomposition with continuation policy from earlier posts.
-The soft value $V(s) = \log Z(s) = \log \sum_{\tau \succ s} \pi(\tau \mid s) \Phi(\tau)$ is exactly the beam free energy at each recursive level.
+The soft value \(V(s)=\log Z(s)=\log \sum_{\tau \succ s} \pi(\tau \mid s)\Phi(\tau)\) is now realized as the per-iteration LoopyParticleBP trajectory summary.

 The factor code is compiled at runtime via RestrictedPython — a proper AST-level sandbox that prevents access to os, sys, subprocess, and arbitrary imports, while allowing re, math, json, collections, itertools.
 This is the “think-tool” pattern from early Claude reasoning systems, applied to the factor graph: the Controller writes verification programs, the Python interpreter executes them, and the results feed back into the energy.